steveage/New-SmartApp/README.md

 This application is based on the [Weather Color Light SmartApp](https://github.com/SmartThingsCommunity/weather-color-light-smartapp-nodejs)  Node.js sample referenced on the [Getting Started](https://smartthings.developer.samsung.com/docs/getting-started/automation.html) documentation section of [SmartThings Developers](https://smartthings.developer.samsung.com/docs/index.html) website.

-The application is an ASP.Net Core webhook hosted in Azure that receives and sends requests to SmartThings cloud where the automation connector is registered.
+The application is a webhook hosted in Azure that receives and sends requests to SmartThings cloud where the automation connector is registered.

+## Specifics
+* The application was written using Visual Studio ASP.Net Core Web API project template.
+* The applicaiton is based on .Net Core 2.2.
+* The application is based on strongly typed SmartThings lifecycle objects.
+* The application is hosted in Azure App Service.
+* Logs and telemetry are collected in Azure Application Insights.
+* Requests received by the application from SmartThings are authenticated with signature authentication scheme RSA-SHA256.
+* Public key the application uses to verify requests is stored in Azure Key Vault secret.
+* Requests the application sends to SmartThings are protected with OAuth 2.0 bearer tokens.

 Welcome.
 Do you happen to own a SmartThings hub in your home and ever wondered how to write an application for it?
 DotNet-SmartApp is a sample application that connects you to your SmartThings hub.
 With that the world is a limit.
 You can create a custom automation that could not be built with your SmartThings app on your phone.
 You can log the device events that are captured in the hub or display them on a dashboard.
 DotNet SmartApp is a web application which works as a webhook endpoint. written in ASP.Net Core that captures the events from a contact sensor connected to your hub.